39 people found dead in truck container in southeast England

 Police have not formally linked the deaths to people trafficking but a link is assumed because of the way the victims were crammed into the truck container.

-The tragedy recalls the death of 58 migrants in 2000 in a truck in Dover and the deaths in 2015 of 71 migrants from Syria, Iraq and Afghanistan found suffocated in the back of a refrigerated truck abandoned in the emergency lane of a highway near Parndorf, Austria, close to the Hungarian border.

-Smaller numbers of migrants have occasionally been found dead in trucks in Britain in recent years.
+The tragedy appears similar to the death of 58 migrants in 2000 in a truck in Dover.
+Smaller numbers of migrants have occasionally been found in trucks since then.

 Bulgarian authorities said they could not yet confirm that the truck had started its journey from Bulgaria.